EutechCybernetic/lucy-pro-documentation/ui.md

 {% hint type="note" %}
     Weblets have a fixed height but can have a variable width depending on how the weblets are arranged.
 When positioning ui elements in your weblet, use percentage based dimensions and use left/right anchoring to get the spacing to look good regardless of the actual width of the weblet.
-    See [uipositioning](uipositioning) for more information. {% endhint %}
+    See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information. {% endhint %}

 {% hint type="note" %}
-    Weblets that are designed to be used in a [dynamic dashboard](dyndashboards) often take a code/key parameter as input - representing the code/key of the instance that the dashboard is in.
+    Weblets that are designed to be used in a [dynamic dashboard](dyndashboards) often take a `key` parameter as input - representing the `key` of the instance that the dashboard is in.
     However, if your weblet is meant to be added via an |addweblet| block, then you can specify any page inputs you want.
 The |addweblet| block's pins will reflect the inputs that you specify. {% endhint %}

-In addition to [commoncontainerprops](commoncontainerprops), weblets can also have Page Inputs.
+In addition to [Common Properties](uis.rst#commoncontainerprops), weblets can also have Page Inputs.
-These page inputs are specified either by the url of the page containing the weblet, or as an input to the |addweblet| block, or as the code/key parameter of the node in the [Metadata Explorer](mde).
+These page inputs are specified either by the url of the page containing the weblet, or as an input to the |addweblet| block, or as the `key` parameter of the node in the [Metadata Explorer](mde).

 They also have a **Publish** property which marks the weblet as published.
 Once a weblet is published, it is available in the weblet browser and other places where weblets can be chosen.
 You can unpublish a weblet by unchecking the box.
 Once a weblet is in published state, its id cannot be changed.